KyoyaHibar/beckdeer-skenner/README.md

 # Forked by Kyo
 Utility to scan potential backdoored remotes for [Roblox](https://roblox.com).

-**NOTE:** Make sure that you got the script from Scriptblox or this Github repo.
+**NOTE:** Make sure that you got the script from Scriptblox or  from jln0n's Github repo.
 There might have been reuploads of the script which includes malicious code.

 ## Links
 * [Scriptblox Page](https://scriptblox.com/script/Universal-Script-jalon's-backdeer-skenner-6614)